VLSI-EDA/PoC/docs/IPCores/xil/xil_SystemMonitor.rst

       * |gh-src| :pocsrc:`Sourcecode <xil/xil_SystemMonitor.vhdl>`
       * |gh-tb| :poctb:`Testbench <xil/xil_SystemMonitor_tb.vhdl>`

-This module generates a PWM signal for a 3-pin (transistor controlled) or 4-pin fan header.
-The FPGAs temperature is read from device specific system monitors (normal, user temperature, over temperature).
+This module wraps a SYSMON or XADC to report if preconfigured temperature values are overrun.
+The XADC was formerly known as "System Monitor".

-**For example the Xilinx System Monitors are configured as follows:**
+.. rubric:: Temperature Curve

 .. code-block:: none